St. Vrain State Park

 St. Vrain State Park, formerly known as Barbour Ponds, is a Colorado state park.
 The park hosts year-round camping.
 It is a popular birding destination, hosting the states largest rookery of Blue Heron, it is home to several other bird species as well including migrating waterfowl, songbirds and the occasional bald eagle.
 Other park activities include year round fishing and hiking.
-There are plans for a reservoir to be built at the park named Blue Heron Reservoir.
+There is a reservoir at the park named Blue Heron Reservoir.

 History

 1800s

 The land of St. Vrain State Park was originally home to Ute, Arapaho, and Cheyenne Native American tribes.
 Once claimed by Spain then France who sold it to the United States in 1803 as part of the Louisiana Purchase.
 Having just made the largest land purchase in the history of the nation, the government was eager to discover what $15,000,000 had bought.
 They sent out scouts, Meriwether Lewis and William Clark, then Army Lieutenant Zebulon Pike to explore.
 Although neither group traveled in the area, their descriptions of the land and a growing fur trade encouraged adventurers to head west.
 In 1817, the US War Department sent Stephen Long, a Major in the Topographical Engineers, to explore the upper Mississippi.
 Following the North and South Platte Rivers, Long likely saw the St. Vrain Valley in July 1820.

 In 1848, gold was discovered in California bringing a wave of eager gold-seekers headed west.
 A few made their fortunes, but more often prospectors headed home with empty pockets or found work in the communities that had sprung up around the prospectors.
 Some who left the goldfields found their fortune in land and sent word to their families.
 That sparked a new wave of immigrants moving west.
 The Oregon Trail passed by Fort Laramie, north of the St. Vrain Valley, and was a major route for the steady stream of immigrants moving from east to west.
 Historians estimate a combined 150,000 prospectors and immigrants traveled through Fort Laramie, north of the St Vrain Valley, between 1841 and 1853.
 Native Americans watching these travelers had cause for concern; their way of life was in jeopardy.
 The immigrants did not understand the Native American tribes any more than the Native Americans understood them.
 Tensions rose.
 Although the government tried to address the issues through treaties, the government also broke those treaties.
 Bison hunters actively sought hides decimating the Native Americans' food supply while settlers were encroaching on what was supposed to be their land.
 The Native Americans' only recourse was to push the white men out.